911 (English group): 1995: Formation

-Dancers Jimmy Constable and Simon "Spike" Dawbarn were introduced to each other in the early 1990s by another dancer called Clive.
-Before long, Constable and Dawbarn were both chosen to work as dancers on the late-night ITV music show The Hit Man and Her.
-In 1995, after seeing how successful Jason Orange, who used to be a dancer on the show, had been with boy band Take That (and having also become more popular than the acts they were dancing for), Constable and Dawbarn decided to put their own group together.
-At Carlisle's radio station CFM Radio, they found Steve Gilmour, who had previously managed PJ & Duncan and Boyzone, and asked him to be their manager a few months later.
-Gilmour initially turned them down, but Constable and Dawbarn continued to gain more and more fans as time went on.
-Every time their paths crossed, Constable would show Gilmour the fanmail they were receiving and they were also one of the seven acts to be booked at the Sands Centre in Carlisle, again for CFM.

-Gilmour had finally become convinced and he decided to manage them but they were short of a singer.
-Lee Brennan, who had been a fan of Dawbarn and Constable on The Hit Man and Her, was recruited following a recommendation by Gilmour.
-After moving into Gilmour's three-bedroom flat in the south side of Glasgow, 911 embarked on a massive tour of schools and under-18 clubs all over the UK in order to build up their growing army of teenage followers, and fast became crowd favourites on road shows during the Summer of 1995.
-Despite their immense popularity, they were turned down by every record company they turned to.
-After being unable to secure a major record deal, 911 and their management team Backlash decided to form their own record label, Ginga Records, with funding from businessman Frank Shapiro.
+Dancers Jimmy Constable and Simon "Spike" Dawbarn met in the early 1990s and were both later chosen to work as dancers on the late-night ITV music show The Hit Man and Her.
+In 1995, after seeing how successful Jason Orange, a former dancer on the show, had been with boy band Take That, Constable and Dawbarn put their own group together.
+At Carlisle's radio station CFM, they met Steve Gilmour, who had previously managed PJ & Duncan and Boyzone, and asked him to be their manager a few months later.
+After initially turning them down he decided to manage them but they were short of a singer and Lee Brennan was recruited at Gilmour's recommendation.
+After holding a launch party at the Pogoda nightclub in Carlisle, they moved into Gilmour's three-bedroom flat in the south side of Glasgow, 911 embarked on a tour of schools and under-18 clubs in the UK.
+Having been turned down by record companies, 911 and their management team Backlash formed their own record label, Ginga Records, with funding from businessman Frank Shapiro.